 Our consideration of internal control was for the limited purpose described in the first paragraph of this section and was not designed to identify all deficiencies in internal control that might be a material weakness or significant deficiency.
 Given these limitations, during our audit, we did not identify any deficiencies in internal control that we consider to be material weaknesses.
-However, material weaknesses may exist that have not been identified.
+However, material weaknesses or significant deficiencies may exist that were not identified.